-3.1.
-Centers for Disease Control and Prevention Public Health Emergency Preparedness (PHEP) Grant
+3.1 Centers for Disease Control and Prevention Public Health Emergency Preparedness (PHEP) Grant:

-- 3.1.1.
-The Contractor shall: - 3.1.1.1.
-Appoint a PHEP Coordinator responsible for overseeing all grant related activities, budgets, and reports; - 3.1.1.2.
-Participate in Public Health Preparedness Regional Healthcare Coalition meetings and conference calls held in the Contractor's regional communities as appropriate; - 3.1.1.3.
-Review Attachment A: Grant Guidance and use for grant reference; and - 3.1.1.4.
-Review and update, in writing, the Contractor's Public Health Emergency Preparedness and Response Plans according to the timeframes identified under the ADHS PHEP Deliverables Document (Attachment A):
+- 3.1.1 Appoint a PHEP Coordinator, or other staff member, responsible for overseeing all grant related activities, budgets, and reports, - 3.1.2 Participate in Public Health Preparedness Regional Healthcare Coalition meetings and conference calls held in Contractor's regional communities as appropriate, - 3.1.3 Review the attached ADHS PHEP Grant Deliverables (Exhibit B) document and use for grant reference, and - 3.1.4 Review and update, in writing, the Contractor's PHEP and Response Plans according to the timeframes identified under this ADHS PHEP Grant Deliverables document:

-ARIZONA DEPARTMENT OF HEALTH SERVICES 150 18th Ave Suite 530 Phoenix, Arizona 85007
+- 3.1.4.1 Prepare and update plans to the ADHS PHEP Coordinator of Community & Healthcare Preparedness section at the time of completion, and - 3.1.4.2 Develop or update mutual aid agreements with other jurisdictions, in accordance with the approved Contractor's Public Health Emergency Preparedness and Response Plan. - 3.2 Medical Electronic Disease Surveillance and Intelligence System (MEDSIS):

-- 3.1.1.4.1.
-Prepare and update plans to the ADHS PHEP Coordinator of Community & Healthcare Preparedness section at the time of completion, - 3.1.1.4.2.
-Document participation in regional emergency preparedness planning and other related activities to be provided upon request by ADHS, - 3.1.1.4.3.
-Address the plan for the Strategic National Stockpile (SNS), mass prophylaxis and countermeasure distribution and dispensing within the Contractor's jurisdiction, as appropriate, and - 3.1.1.4.4.
-Develop or update mutual aid agreements with other jurisdictions, in accordance with the approved Contractor's Public Health Emergency Preparedness and Response Plan. - 3.1.2.
-Medical Electronic Disease Surveillance and Intelligence System (MEDSIS): - 3.1.2.1.
-The Contractor shall: - 3.1.2.1.1.
-Participate in ADHS-coordinated workgroups for MEDSIS enhancements to include Tribal communities (if applicable) and Electronic Laboratory Reporting (ELR) capabilities, and - 3.1.2.1.2.
-Participate in epidemiology specific trainings, workshops, or conferences provided by ADHS or an ADHS recognized training session (if applicable). - 3.1.3.
-Public Health Emergency Exercises: - 3.1.3.1.
-The Contractor shall: - 3.1.3.1.1.
-Participate in required statewide/regional public health exercises, and - 3.1.3.1.2.
-Participate in SNS and Receiving, Staging and Storing (RSS) exercises as appropriate for the Contractor's community.
+- 3.2.1 Participate in ADHS-coordinated workgroups for MEDSIS enhancements to include Tribal communities (if applicable) and Electronic Laboratory Reporting (ELR) capabilities, - 3.2.2 Participate in epidemiology specific trainings, workshops, or conferences provided by ADHS or an ADHS recognized training session (if applicable), - 3.3 Public Health Emergency Exercises:

-3.1.4.
-COVID-19:
+- 3.3.1 Participate in required statewide/regional public health exercises, and - 3.3.2 Participate in Strategic National Stockpile (SNS) and Receiving, Staging and Storing (RSS) exercises as appropriate for the Contractor's community. - 3.4 COVID-19

-- 3.1.4.1.
-The Contractor shall: - 3.1.4.1.1.
-Comply with existing and/or future directives and guidance from the HHS, CDC Secretary regarding control of the spread of COVID-19, - 3.1.4.1.2.
-Consult and coordinate with HHS, CDC to provide, commensurate with the condition of the individual, COVID-19 patient care regardless of the individual's home jurisdiction and/or appropriate public health measures (e.g., social distancing, home isolation), and - 3.1.4.1.3.
-Assist the United States Government in the implementation and enforcement of federal orders related to quarantine and isolation. - 3.1.4.2.
-HHS, CDC has established allowable activities related to the capability domains described in the Public Health Crisis Response Notice of Funding Opportunity.
-The domains include:
+- 3.4.1 Comply with existing and/or future directives and guidance from the HHS, CDC Secretary regarding control of the spread of COVID-19, - 3.4.2 Consult and coordinate with HHS, CDC to provide, commensurate with the condition of the individual, COVID-19 patient care regardless of the individual's home jurisdiction and/or appropriate public health measures (e.g., social distancing, home isolation), - 3.4.3 Assist the United States Government in the implementation and enforcement of federal orders related to quarantine and isolation, - 3.4.4 HHS and CDC has established allowable activities related to the capability domains described in the Public Health Crisis Response Notice of Funding Opportunity.
+The domains include: - 3.4.4.1 Incident Management for Early Crisis Response; - 3.4.4.2 Jurisdictional Recovery; - 3.4.4.3 Information Management; - 3.4.4.4 Countermeasures and Mitigation; - 3.4.4.5 Surge Management, and